Codepath-Recipe-App/week8/README.md

 ## Overview

 ### Description
-This app uses the food API to generate recipes based on ingredients in your food.
+This app uses the spoonacular API to generate recipes based on ingredients in your pantry.

 ### App Evaluation
-- **Category:**
+- **Category:** Food
 - **Mobile:** This app would be primarily developed for mobile but would perhaps be just as viable on a computer.
 Functionality wouldn't be limited to mobile devices.
 - **Story:** Analyzes users food choices, and provides them with useful recipes.
 - **Market:** Any individual could choose to use this app.